sverweij/mscgen_js/README.md

   like a walk in the park.
 - [Elijah Insua][24] for [jsdom][34], which makes it possible to render vector graphics in node.js/ io.js.
 - [Audrey M. Roy](http://www.audreymroy.com/) for the excelent ["painfully obsessive cheat sheet to favicon sizes/types."](https://github.com/audreyr/favicon-cheat-sheet).
+- [Joshua Chaitin-Pollak](https://github.com/jbcpollak), for suggesting to publish mscgen_js as a package.

 [1]: http://www.mcternan.me.uk/mscgen
 [2]: https://sverweij.github.io/mscgen_js